Philippus/elastic4s/README.md

 ##### Changelog

+###### 2.1.0

+* Rewrite was removed from Elasticsearch's matchXXX queries so has been removed in the dsl
+* Optimize was renamed to ForceMerge.
+The existing optimize method are deprecated and `forceMerge(indexes*)` has been added in its place.

 ###### 2.0.0

 Major upgrade to Elasticsearch 2.0.0 including breaking changes. _Please raise a PR if I've missed any breaking changes._